MindFlavor/word_count_rust_angular2/post/blog.md

 ![](00.gif)

-You can find the complete source code in [TO CHANGE](github).
+You can find the complete source code here: [https://github.com/MindFlavor/word_count_rust_angular2](https://github.com/MindFlavor/word_count_rust_angular2).
 We will discuss here the data management parts only.
 Our logic is pretty simple: count each occurrence of a word and use it to determine how big the word will appear in the cloud.

 ## AngularJs 2 App